abdessamad-elamrani/Active-Directory-Users-Generator/README.md

 # Active-Directory-Users-Generator

      This a Powershell Windows Active Directory script, that will generate  bulk of users from a CSV file that contains usernames and other LDAP attributes

-Notes :

 # Procedure